 - its current, future and past students;

+- Parents:

 - its staff and their trade unions.
 The College Leadership team are named in note 7.
 The trade unions of which Myerscough College staff are members are the University and College Union, National Education Union and Unison;

 - the employers it works with;

 - its partner schools and universities;

-- the wider college community; and
+- the wider college community;

-- its local borough council, combined authority and Local Enterprise Partnership.
+- its local community, borough council, combined authority and Local Enterprise Partnership;

+- Professional Bodies; and

+- Professional Advisers.